California Roofing Accident Attorneys

 These injuries bring significant challenges — medical bills, lengthy recoveries, emotional distress, and long-term impacts on your life.

 If a roofing accident injured you, you may qualify to seek compensation for your losses.
-The amount you could recover depends on factors like the severity of your injuries, your medical costs, your ability to work, and the extent of fault held by the responsible party.
-Here are the types of compensation you may recover:
+The amount you could seek depends on factors like the severity of your injuries, your medical costs, your ability to work, and the extent of fault held by the responsible party.
+Here are the types of compensation you may pursue:

 - Medical Costs — Covers surgeries, hospital stays, medications, physical therapy, and other current or future healthcare needs.